Didiles/brid-g/README.md

 BRID-G — **Better Results with Influence Diversification for Graphs** for Graph Neural Networks:

-Repository for the plug-and-play implementation of BRID-G, a graph construction method that combines neighborhood ranking, influence dominance, reciprocity, and rank-biased overlap to better capture local structure before any Graph Neural Network.
+GCNs need two inputs: features and a graph.
+In citation networks the graph already exists.
+In images, it has to be built — usually from similarity (kNN / reciprocal kNN), which ignores diversity and can leave neighborhoods full of redundant neighbors.

-Build an undirected BRID-G graph from a feature matrix $X \in \mathbb{R}^{N \times D}$.
+This repo is the plug-and-play construction of that graph.
+You pass a feature matrix $X \in \mathbb{R}^{N \times D}$ and get an undirected BRID-G graph.
+No dataset loaders, no GNN training.
-No dataset loaders, no GNN training — only graph construction.
-Suitable as a preprocessing step before any graph neural network.

 ## 📝 Project Summary

-In image classification and related tasks, graphs are usually constructed from feature similarity (typically *k*-NN), where treating all neighbors equally may overlook important variations in relevance and produce redundant edges.
-Motivated by this research gap, we propose BRID-G (Better Results with Influence Diversification for Graphs).

-To achieve this, the method ranks the top-*k* nearest neighbors of each sample, then selects diverse candidates via influence dominance.
-An edge is materialized only if the pair passes reciprocity and a neighborhood-similarity gate (RBO or Jaccard).
-Triangulation connects pairs among the first accepted neighbors (still subject to the same filter), and a small set of mandatory top-ranked edges is added without filtering.
-The result is an undirected graph.
+The usual recipe for image graphs is: extract embeddings, connect each sample to its $k$ nearest neighbors (sometimes only if the pair is reciprocal).
+That is similarity-only.
+Homogeneous neighborhoods limit what the GCN can propagate and tend to make oversmoothing worse.

+BRID-G is an adaptation of BRID [Santos et al. 2013] — originally from similarity search with diversity — to GCN graph construction.
+The idea is to prune mutually redundant edges inside a ranked kNN neighborhood, instead of treating every neighbor the same.

+In short, $(X, k, \text{hyperparameters}) \mapsto E$ in three stages:

+1. **Influence filtering** — prune redundancies inside the top-$k$
+   (influence dominance).
+2. **Triangulation** — put some local cohesion back, among the first
+   $t$ accepted neighbors, still under the same filter.
+3. **Structural filtering** — keep an edge only if the pair is reciprocal and the ranked lists agree (RBO or Jaccard, $\geq \theta$).
+   A small set of mandatory top-$m$ edges is added without that filter.

-Canonical executed order (aligned with the reference implementation and thesis Cap.
+Canonical order in this implementation (thesis Cap.
 4):

-1. **Optional L2** — normalize features **only for ranking / influence**
-   (keep the original `X` for your classifier).
-2. **Rankings** — top-`k` nearest neighbours per node; the query itself is excluded.
-3. **Influence selection** — for every neighbour used as an anchor, keep diverse candidates via influence dominance; materialize an edge only if the pair passes **reciprocity** and **RBO ≥ θ** (when enabled).
-4. **Triangulation** — connect pairs among the first `t` accepted neighbours (insertion order), still subject to the same filter.
-5. **Mandatory edges** — force the top-`m` ranked neighbours **without** reciprocity / RBO.
-6. **Assemble** — undirected graph (`networkx.Graph` union of directed
-   stubs).

 ```
 X  →  L2 (opt.)  →  top-k rankings
    →  influence + filter  →  triangulation  →  mandatory  →  G
 ```

+L2, when enabled, is only for ranking / influence.
+Keep the original `X` for the classifier.

 Influence: